At a Glance

 The Top Seven Self-Employed Arts Jobs for Art Historians

-While many graduates with an art history master's degree opt to pursue traditional careers in art history, the degree also equips students for nontraditional art history careers, multiple self-employment opportunities, and entrepreneurial ventures in the marketplace.
-The following seven arts jobs can provide freedom and a self-directed work environment to art historians.
+While many graduates with a art history degree opt to pursue traditional careers in art history, the degree also equips students for nontraditional art history careers, multiple self-employment opportunities, and entrepreneurial ventures in the marketplace.
+Art historians that crave freedom and independence may enjoy the following top seven self-employed arts jobs:

 1. Freelance Writer (Art Editor, Art Critic, Art Blogger)

 More than 80 art magazines worldwide, arts organization newsletters, arts and culture sections of newspapers, and innumerable art websites all require consistent, high-quality writing and editing for arts-related content.
 Small arts organizations often find themselves unable to create or edit content in-house, which provides outsourcing opportunities for freelance arts writers.
 The Internet also affords unprecedented opportunity for writers with arts expertise to establish credibility, share opinions, and gather a following in the field, with the additional potential for advertising revenue.